 - Diversify – Rob says that means “bonds and cash are lifeboats”.

 - Avoid buying things you don’t understand.
-I wrote a post about that actually.

 - Avoid selling too soon or too late – although Rob admits this is easier said than done…totally agree.